sophiehuynh/sophiehuynh.github.io/readme.txt

 6. Is there anything special we need to know in order to run your code?
     Upon running the accessibilty checker, it says I had a number of Known Problems but they all relate to the text size.
 I believe that I am able to ignore this problem because the fonts are close enough already to the specified font size and also believe that my website is accessible with my current font sizes.
 They are not too big nor too small.
+Also, my header which is my name, should be a bigger font despite it telling me that it should be smaller.
     Also, the W3 validator link on the website does not work for some reason, it says I do not have a website header.
 But if I manually go to the W3 validator, then it does work.